Preventing presenteeism in your business.

 Maintaining a good work-life balance and being able to switch off to do things that you enjoy is key in order to help retain focus and concentration in the workplace.
 It is also recommended to encourage employees to take short, regular breaks, take time off when needed and be flexible where possible to ensure optimum motivation and productivity.

-At Health Shield, we offer a range of Occupational Health checks and services to provide healthy working environments across a range of industries, aiming to keep presenteeism and absenteeism to a minimum.
+At Health Shield, we offer a range of Occupational Health solutions to provide healthy working environments across a range of industries, aiming to keep presenteeism and absenteeism to a minimum.
 As well as helping you comply with the latest Health & Safety legislation, our Occupational Health Programme provides peace of mind for employers by preventing work-related injury, illness and stress wherever possible.